geothachankary/airport-explorer-book/basic/display-map/display-map.md

-# Registering with MapBox
+# Displaying the map

+## Creating a Mapbox account

 MapBox is a service which allows you to embed maps in your application.
 It is very similar to using Google Maps, but I prefer it due to its easier to use API.

-The first thing we need to is to create a MapBox account, which you can do by going to https://www.mapbox.com/signup/.
+The first thing we need to do is to create a MapBox account which you can do by going to https://www.mapbox.com/signup/.
 Go ahead and complete the sign up form by specifying a username, email address and password:

 ![](mapbox-signup.png)

-Next, you will be walked through the onboarding process.
-Select **Web**:
+Next, you will be taken through the onboarding process.
+Select **Web** as the SDK you want to use:

 ![](mapbox-onboarding-1.png)